How Anime Made Me Love My Full Black Self

 ADVERTISEMENT

-Of course, my Black mother was my muse and I had access to Black media.
-I also had severe internalized racism throughout my adolescence and an intense fear of ever acknowledging my 100% Black self.
-I panicked every time I flipped through the Essence magazines my mom bought me or tuned into Black Girls Rock! on BET.
-I felt like I could survive mentally in my white neighborhood only by severing ties with the Black representation available to me and by suffocating any remnants of my Blackness in my being.
-Let’s call it self-preservation.
+Of course my Black mother was my muse and I had access to Black media.
+I also had severe internalised racism throughout my adolescence and an intense fear of ever acknowledging my 100% Black self.
+I panicked every time I flipped through the Essence magazines my mom bought me or tuned into Black Girls Rock! on BET (Black Entertainment Television).
+I felt like I could survive mentally in my white neighbourhood only by severing ties with the Black representation available to me and by suffocating any remnants of my Blackness in my being.
+Let’s call it self preservation.
 At the time, I could process my own identity only through the veil of animation and fictional boundaries.
 I needed my representation to be watered down.

 The 22-year-old Black woman on that bench that day was determined to be her full Black self.
 I had robbed her of her identity for two decades.
-Being unapologetically Black was the scariest concept in the world to me (because quite frankly, being unapologetically Black in America can put your life in danger).
-But the Black community around me acted as though there was no other way to be.
-In that moment, I knew why I gravitated towards the casual extravagance and empowered demeanors in these animated alternate universes.
-Suddenly I knew why "kids shows" like Inuyasha made me bawl as a 19-year-old.
+Being unapologetically Black was the scariest concept in the world to me (quite frankly, being unapologetically Black in America can put your life in danger).
+But the Black community around me acted as though there were no other way to be.
+In that moment I knew why I gravitated towards the casual extravagance and empowered demeanours in these animated alternate universes.
+Suddenly I knew why "kids' shows" like Inuyasha made me bawl as a 19-year-old.
 They satiated and affirmed a part of my Black identity that was begging to be nurtured.
 Meanwhile, Brooklyn brought it to life.
 Local BIPOC events welcomed me when I came alone, murals from queer Black artists embellished every block, Black trans women spearheaded Black Lives Matter protests, my Black women’s therapy group affirmed my childhood troubles, and more.
 To put it simply, I finally learned how to love myself.

 Advertisement